 Are you looking for a career that enables you to ensure safety for the company you work in?
 Whether it be a big business house or a government office, it is essential for working spaces to have a safety officer to oversee the condition of employees.
 If you possess some exceptional leadership qualities, teamed with quick decision-making skills and critical thinking ability, then being a safety officer is just the profession for you!
-This blog provides a stepwise guide on- How to become a safety officer?

-What is a Safety Officer?
+Who is a Safety Officer?

-Also known as the Occupational Health and Safety Specialist, a Safety officer is the one who makes recommendations and works towards making the work environment safe for the employees and take measures to prevent any kind of accidents within the premises.
-The main duty of these personnel lies in addressing the employees to follow safety protocol, monitoring the work areas, investigate the source and cause of the accident, and making policy recommendations for the workplace before the management.
+Also known as the Occupational Health and Safety Specialist, a Safety officer is one who makes recommendations and works towards making the work environment safe for the employees and takes measures to prevent any kind of accidents within the premises.
+The main duty of these personnel lies in addressing the employees to follow safety protocol, monitoring the work areas, investigating the source and cause of the accident, and making policy recommendations for the workplace before the management.
 In short, a safety officer manages and helps prevent the organization from risks.

 How to Become a Safety Officer?

 Mentioned below is the step-wise guide to becoming a safety officer.